Michael1119/midtermForMATH3013/README.md

 * A Runge-Kutta class supporting up to 4th order Runge-Kutta method

 ## Usage
-Change the parameters in "ode_solver.cpp", then execute the following command in the terminal:
+Change the parameters in "ode_solver.cpp", then execute the following command in the terminal :

 ` g++ main.cpp ode_solver.cpp -o ode_solver `

-This will generate an executable file.
-When executed, several .dat file will be generated.
+This will generate an executable file "ode_solver.exe" which can be executed by the following command :

+` \.ode_solver.exe `

-The solution of the ODE system can be plotted by gnuplot.
+Numerical solution to the ODE systems are stored in the .dat files and can be visualized by gnuplot.

 Lorenz system :
 ```